 Remove tape in the direction of hair growth, which is usually away from the center of the body on the trunk, and in a downward direction on the arms or legs.
 To minimize discomfort, press the skin at the end of the taped area while gently peeling tape back.
 Tape that is still strongly adhered to skin may be loosened by soaking with baby oil, vegetable oil or Perform-Lift Adhesive Remover for 5-10 minutes before removing.

 If Tape Won’t Stick

 Check that all skin and tape preparation and application guidelines above were followed.
 It can be difficult to get tape to stick well on areas that sweat heavily, like the soles of the feet.
-Tape on areas that are rubbed by clothing or equipment, or receive repeated body contact can also come off prematurely, despite the best precautions.
+Areas that are rubbed by clothing or equipment, or receive repeated body contact are also hard to get tape to stick to, despite the best precautions.
 In these cases, an adhesive spray such as Kramer Tuf Skin can be used to help tape stick.
 Spray lightly where tape will end, wait until area is tacky, then apply tape.

 © 2015 Theratape.com